Black lawmakers slam Rauner for bragging about helping black businesses

 Another establishes sheltered markets, a procurement procedure in which certain state contracts are set aside for minorities businesses.

-And another executive order to hold state management personnel accountable for addressing underrepresentation of African Americans in state contracting.
+The third order is meant to hold state management personnel accountable for addressing underrepresentation of African-Americans in state contracting.

-But the black lawmakers say cuts to childcare and trauma centers have hurt black businesses.
+But black lawmakers said cuts to childcare and trauma centers have hurt black businesses.

-“We didn’t get very much coverage in the media about what it did to those black businesses who were primarily owned by a lot of African American women who were forced to close their doors,” Sen. Hutchinson said.
+“We didn’t get very much coverage in the media about what it did to those black businesses who were primarily owned by a lot of African-American women who were forced to close their doors,” Hutchinson said.

 Democratic candidate for governor J.B.
 Pritzker also went on the attack Wednesday regarding Illinois’ black unemployment rate, the highest in the nation.
-In a statement he said:

-Bruce Rauner fabricated a track record of standing up for the black community when he’s been nothing short of a failure.
+In a statement he said: "Bruce Rauner fabricated a track record of standing up for the black community when he’s been nothing short of a failure."

 The Black Chamber of Commerce praised Rauner in a May newsletter and said there is no elected official in the nation showing the commitment of Rauner.
 But black lawmakers see things differently.